jeremysprofile/jeremysprofile.github.io/content/cv.md

             - 'Layperson explanation: the last layer in a deep neural network has one neuron per possible classification - a network trained to distinguish images of cats versus images of dogs would have two neurons in the final layer, and whichever neuron is most activated is what the image gets classified as.
 Intermediate layers will have learned to detect lower-level information about the images (e.g., one neuron could detect the existence of a muzzle, another could detect more dog-like ears).
 My goal was to see if I could determine if the network had seen a novel image (e.g., a picture of a person) from examining the activations of the intermediate layers, since presumably these images would result in unusual combinations of activations.'

     - company: Seagate Technology
+      icon: /img/seagate-icon.svg
       position: Applications Engineering Intern
       date: Jan 2016 - Dec 2016
       duration: 1 yr
       data:
-        - text: 'Tested <abbr title="Hard Disk Drive">HDD</abbr> qualifications in Fortune 500 cloud company setups'
-          open: True
-          details:
-            - '<strong>Decreased total qualifications test time by 20%</strong>'
-          hidden:
-            - 'Wrote tests to be 9% more efficient.'
-            - 'The other 11% time reduction was due to increased automation (previously, all tests were kicked off manually during the workday, meaning a test finishing at 6 P.M. would leave the system idle for 14 hours).'
         - text: 'Created Bash scripts to capture performance and reliability metrics for populations of hundreds of <abbr title="Hard Disk Drive">HDDs</abbr> over multiple days'
           hidden:
+            - 'Created Bash scripts to capture performance and reliability metrics for populations of hundreds of <abbr title="Hard Disk Drive">HDDs</abbr> over multiple days'
             - 'Drives were both <abbr title="Serial Attached SCSI (Small Computer System Interface)">SAS</abbr> and <abbr title="Serial ATA (AT Attachment)">SATA</abbr>, different capacities, and different architectures, including <abbr title="Conventional Magnetic Recording">CMR</abbr> and <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr>.'
             - text: 'Updated <abbr title="Conventional Magnetic Recording">CMR</abbr>-style tests for <abbr title="Host-Aware">HA</abbr> <abbr title="Shingled Magnetic Recording">SMR</abbr> drives'
               hidden: 'SMR drive tracks overlap so you have to write tracks in order; you can''t just rewrite a small part of the track, you have to rewrite the whole track'
+        - text: "<strong>Decreased customer's total qualifications test time 20%</strong>"
+          hidden:
+            - 'Wrote tests to be 9% more efficient.'
+            - 'The other 11% time reduction was due to increased automation (previously, all tests were kicked off manually during the workday, meaning a test finishing at 6 P.M. would leave the system idle for 14 hours).'

+        - text: 'Automated log backup, system setup on all test systems'
+          hidden:
+            - 'The log backup was a cron job to call a service which was just glorified <code>rsync</code> and some logic to put everything into timestamped folders on a secondary server.'
+            - 'The system setup and end-to-end test run were slightly fault-tolerant Bash scripts.'
+      hidden:
+        - text: 'Automated tests to qualify Seagate <abbr title="Hard Disk Drives">HDDs</abbr> in customer environments'
+          hidden: 'Worked with Fortune 100 cloud company as final qualifications gate to ensure interoperability between our drives and their racks'

         - text: 'Created Python parsers to generate graphs, pivot tables, and conditionally-highlighted statistics from >20,000 log files'
           hidden:
             - 'Created pivot tables with automatic highlighting, graphs, and summary data output in top workbook with raw data in other workbooks.'
             - 'Read in text log files created from our various tests and output data to Excel via <a href="https://pypi.org/project/XlsxWriter/"><code>XlsxWriter</code></a>.'
-        - text: 'Automated log backup and system setup on all test systems'
-          hidden:
-            - 'The log backup was a cron job to call a service which was just glorified <code>rsync</code> and some logic to put everything into timestamped folders on a secondary server.'
-            - 'The system setup and end-to-end test run were slightly fault-tolerant Bash scripts.'

   Education:

     - school: University of Colorado Boulder
+      icon: /img/cu-icon.svg
       degree: B.S.
-Mechanical Engineering, <strong><i>magna cum laude</i></strong>
+Mechanical Engineering
-      gpa: 3.8
+      gpa: <strong>3.8</strong>
       data:
+        - text: '<strong><i>Magna cum laude</i></strong>'
-        - text: '<strong>Invented <a href="http://patft1.uspto.gov/netacgi/nph-Parser?patentnumber=10,429,838">patent no. 10,429,838</a></strong> for method of routing multiple drone landings at a base station during senior project'
+        - text: '<strong>Invented <a href="http://patft1.uspto.gov/netacgi/nph-Parser?patentnumber=10,429,838">patent no. 10,429,838</a></strong> for drone landing patterns'
           hidden:
             - text: Senior project – drones leave station, get GPS coordinates, determine optimal paths based on obstacles, and fly to targets
               details: